lenrsmith/universal-analytics/README.md

 $ composer update
 ```

-Then, in your `config/app.php` file add `'TagPlanet\UniversalAnalytics\UniversalAnalyticsServiceProvider'` to the
+Then, in your `config/app.php` file add `'Lenrsmith\UniversalAnalytics\UniversalAnalyticsServiceProvider'` to the
   end of the `$providers` array:

 ```php